pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 `Load balancers do not send data to X-Ray`, and do not appear as a node on your service map.

 ### ELB access logs
 ELB access logs is an optional feature of Elastic Load Balancing that is disabled by default.
 The access logs capture detailed information about requests sent to your load balancer.
-Each log contains information such as the time the request was received, the client's IP address, latencies, request paths, and server responses.
+Each log contains information such as the time the request was received, the `client's IP address, latencies, request paths, and server responses`.
 You can use these access logs to analyze traffic patterns and troubleshoot issues.
 Each access log file is automatically encrypted using SSE-S3 before it is stored in your S3 bucket and decrypted when you access it.
 You do not need to take any action; the encryption and decryption is performed transparently

-#### `VPC Flow Logs` only captures information about the `IP traffic` going to and from network interfaces in a VPC
+#### `VPC Flow Logs` only captures information about the `IP traffic` going to and from network interfaces in a VPC - 0JO

 Reference: [Access logs for your Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html)